-Schechter Holocaust Services (SHS) aims to support the physical and emotional well-being of Holocaust survivors in in the Boston area by:
+Schechter Holocaust Services (SHS) aims to support the physical and emotional well-being of Holocaust survivors in the Boston area by:

 - Connecting them with resources that reliably meet basic needs